Published on February 6th, 2017 | by Ruben0

 Venerable VORS (Osborne)

-The solera for this wine was set in 1902 by Pedro Domecq and consists of three criaderas (103 barrels in total).
+The solera for this wine was set in 1902 by Pedro Domecq and consists of three criaderas and a solera row (103 barrels in total).
 It is made with Pedro Ximénez grapes sourced from albariza soils in Montilla.

 Venerable used to be bottled in 75cl bottles but since a few years they’ve moved it to 50cl bottles.
 This stresses its limited nature and keeps the price accessible.
-The annual production is around 800 bottles.
+The annual production is around 1100 bottles (50 cl).

 Venerable Pedro Ximénez V.O.R.S.
 (17%, Osborne)